 Top Deck tours run at 15-minute intervals between 9:00 AM and 10:15 PM.
 Tours are limited to 11 people each.
 It is possible to participate without a reservation if there is space available, but we recommend making a reservation in advance to be safe.
 You can make reservations on the Tokyo Tower website (English, classical Chinese, simplified Chinese, and Korean) and tickets will be issued to your smartphone or tablet in QR code, so you do not need to go through the trouble of getting a ticket when you arrive but can instead proceed directly to the Top Deck lane.
 However, if you are not in the Top Deck lane at the appointed time, your ticket will automatically be canceled, so please take care not to miss your selected time.
 Reservations can be made up to 60 days in advance.

 2) From the Top Deck lane to the secret small room

 After you pass through the Top Deck gate, you will enter the Tower Gallery that displays scenes of Tokyo 60 years ago when the Tower was built.
-Tokyo was just beginning its meteoric economic rise and television was beginning to become widespread, so the need for a transmission tower led to the creation of Tokyo Tower.
+Tokyo was beginning its meteoric economic rise, and television was starting to become widespread, so the need for a transmission tower led to the creation of Tokyo Tower.
 It stands 333 meters tall and became a symbol of Japan’s economic growth.